the4thdave/Emergency-Minutemen/README.md

 # Emergency-Minutemen
+A project for the Escape From New York 2019 hackathon.
-Using current infrastructure to better communicate, track, and transport.
+Using current infrastructure to better communicate, track, and transport in times of crisis.